-During the plan year ending June 30, 2006, the plan experienced actuarial gains of approximately \$114,000 and investment earnings that were approximately \$478,000 less than expected.
-In general, this means that plan participants experienced higher mortality than projected, and investment returns that were less than the 7.75% anticipated.
-The net result was a loss so that the plan has unfunded Past Service Liability of \$363,522 as of July 1, 2006.
+During the plan year ending June 30, 2007, the plan experienced actuarial losses of approximately \$500,000 and investment earnings that were approximately \$820,000 greater than expected.
+In general, this means that plan participants experienced lower mortality than projected, and investment returns were greater than the 7.75% anticipated.
+There was also an actuarial gain of approximately \$232,000 due to the assumed asset return being increased from 7.75% to 8.00% as of July 1, 2007.
+The net result of all three factors was a gain of approximately \$552,000.
+This gain has led to the market value of plan assets exceeding the Past Service Liability by \$351,076 as of July 1, 2007.
+This excess will support a cost of living increase of 2.50% without the City having to make additional contributions.